 So there should be no more misunderstanding now.
 Right?

 You know who they are … even a-listers who habitually “bounce off” (as Darren Rowse likes to put it) other blogger’s intellectual property without linking.
-I know this from personal experience because he has done it to yours truly on many occasion.

 But things have gotten way out of control with social media adding to the mix.
 Nowadays we have our tweets or facebook comments auto-imported into the myriad of social media sites out there.